girishjeyakumar/PokemonGo-RedStreak/README.md

 Currently includes the following:
 - Automatic seeking and capturing of specific pokemon within a given radius from a given location
-- Automatic farming some Pokestops within a given radius from a given location
+- Automatic farming of some Pokestops within a given radius from a given location

 ##Some info